Probation

 MANUAL EXPUNGEMENT:

-If your child is not eligible for automatic expungement, he/she may apply in writing to manually expunge his/her juvenile record:
+If your child is not eligible for automatic expungement, he/she may apply in writing to manually expunge his/her juvenile record, in accordance with Indiana Code 31-39-8-3.

-The “Motion for Expungement of Juvenile Record” must contain the following information:
+The “Petition for Expungement of Juvenile Record” must contain the following information:

-The “Motion for Expungement of Juvenile Record” must be addressed to:
+The “Petition for Expungement of Juvenile Record” must be addressed to:

 Chief Juvenile Probation Officer